-POLICY # 4 - Pre-Qualification of Vendors
+POLICY # 4 - Prequalification of Vendors

-- (1) The purpose for pre-qualification of vendors is to ensure that each vendor intending to perform work on a City Contract can demonstrate its ability to provide the necessary expertise and resources to satisfactorily complete the work required. - (2) Pre-qualification of vendors shall be issued through Centralized Procurement and will only be considered in the following circumstances: - (a) the work will require substantial project management by the City if the vendor is not appropriately experienced and could result in a substantial cost to the City; - (b) the Goods and/or Services to be purchased must meet national safety standards; - (c) the work involves complex, multi-disciplinary activities, specialized expertise, equipment, materials, or financial requirements; - (d) there could be a substantial impact on City operations if the work is not satisfactorily performed the first time; - (e) where time requirements necessitate efficient use of time and expertise; - (f) any other circumstances deemed appropriate by the Procurement Manager. - (3) Pre-qualification requires vendors to provide such information as, but not limited to: - (a) experience on similar work (firm and staff assigned); - (b) references provided from other customers for similar work; - (c) verification of applicable licences and certificates; and - (d) financial capability. - (4) Vendor submissions will be evaluated, ranked, and a list of pre-qualified vendors will be established.
+- (1) The purpose for prequalification of vendors is to ensure that each vendor intending to perform work on a City Contract can demonstrate its ability to provide the necessary expertise and resources to satisfactorily complete the work required. - (2) Prequalification of vendors shall be issued through Centralized Procurement and will only be considered in the following circumstances: - (a) the work will require substantial project management by the City if the vendor is not appropriately experienced and could result in a substantial cost to the City; - (b) the Goods and/or Services to be purchased must meet national safety standards; - (c) the work involves complex, multi-disciplinary activities, specialized expertise, equipment, materials, or financial requirements; - (d) there could be a substantial impact on City operations if the work is not satisfactorily performed the first time; - (e) where time requirements necessitate efficient use of time and expertise; - (f) any other circumstances deemed appropriate by the Procurement Manager. - (3) Prequalification requires vendors to provide such information as requested by the City to determine that the vendor has the capability in all respects to perform the contract requirements.
+This information may include such things as: - (a) previous experience on similar work (firm and staff assigned); - (b) capacity to fulfill the contract requirements; and - (c) the facilities and/or equipment to perform the work. - (4) Vendor submissions will be evaluated, ranked, and a list of prequalified vendors will be established.